-In August 2017, the FASB issued ASU 2017-12, "Targeted Improvements to Accounting for Hedging Activities," which amends the hedge accounting recognition and presentation requirements.
+In August 2017, the FASB issued ASU 2017-12, "Targeted Improvements to Accounting for Hedging Activities" ("ASU 2017-12"), which amends the hedge accounting recognition and presentation requirements.
 The accounting update improves the transparency and understandability of information conveyed to financial statement users by better aligning companies' hedging relationship to their existing risk management strategies, simplifies the application of hedge accounting, and increases transparency regarding the scope and results of hedging programs.
-The accounting update is effective for the fiscal year beginning after December 15, 2018 (January 1, 2019 for our company), and early adoption is permitted.
-The Company will not early adopt this accounting update.
-We are currently evaluating the impact of the accounting update, but the adoption is not expected to have a material impact on our consolidated financial statements.
+The accounting update is effective for the fiscal year beginning after December 15, 2018 (January 1, 2019, for our company), and early adoption is permitted.
+The adoption of the accounting update did not have a material impact on our consolidated financial statements.